Image from Canva

 - Care for and protect your air conditioning systems by covering fixed and temporary units.

-- Screen windows should be switched with storm windows.
+- Switch screen windows with storm windows.

-- Because the daylight hours are short, programmable exterior lights provide safety and cost efficiency.
+- Because the daylight hours are short, programmable exterior lights provide safety and cost-efficiency.

 - Shrubs and young trees need pruning and mulch to survive harsh winters.